Powered by .id - the population experts for Shoalhaven City Council

 Shoalhaven City is located on the south coast of New South Wales, with the regional centre of Nowra-Bomaderry located about 160 kilometres south of Sydney.
 Most of the population is concentrated along the coastal fringe. which is traversed by the Princes Highway.
 The major centres are Nowra-Bomaderry, Milton-Ulladulla, Huskisson-Vincentia, St Georges Basin District, Culburra Beach and Sussex Inlet.
 The City encompasses a total land area of about 4,660 square kilometres, including substantial areas of national park, state forest, bushland, beaches and lakes.
 The natural amenity of the City is a strong attractor, for both new residents, holiday makers and day trippers.

-Due to the long history of development, couples with the dispersed settlement pattern and economic function across the City, different housing markets have evolved over time.
+Due to the long history of development, coupled with the dispersed settlement pattern and economic function across the City, different housing markets have evolved over time.
 The regional town of Nowra-Bomaderry tends to attract a greater share of families, but also some elderly persons seeking better access to health services and/or more suitable residential accommodation.
 Coastal and Jervis Bay towns attract a greater share of retirees and lifestylers (including some families), due to the high amenity of these areas.
 Many towns are popular holiday destinations and as such a large proportion of their housing stock are holiday and/or second homes.
-Vacancy rates, as measured at the 2011 Census, were highest in Coastal Mid (54%), Coastal South (51%) and Callala Bay-Currarong & Surrounds (49%).

 There are also significant differences in the supply of residential property within the LGA which will also have a major influence in structuring different population and household futures within Shoalhaven City over the forecast period.
 Significant new greenfield supply has been identified in West Nowra-South Nowra-Nowra Hill & Surrounds and Bangalee-Cambewarra Village-Tapitallee & Surrounds, which, as developed, will see an outward expansion of the Nowra-Bomaderry urban area.
-Further south, there is significant developed assumed in the Ulladulla Region, particularly in Milton-Mollymook-Narrawallee & Surrounds.
+Further south, there is significant development assumed in the Ulladulla Region, particularly in Milton-Mollymook-Narrawallee & Surrounds.
 Around Jervis Bay, most new housing development has been assumed in Vincentia-Erowal Bay & Surrounds, Sussex Inlet-Swanhaven-Berrara-Cudmirrah & Surrounds and St Georges Basin-Basin View.
 In contrast, some areas will see minimal future development due to environmental and other constraints, for example Shoalhaven Heads and Greenwell Point-Terrara & Surrounds.
-Overall, population and household growth is forecast to be modest to strong over the forecast period, with population reaching more than 123,000 by 2036.
+Overall, population and household growth is forecast to be modest to strong over the forecast period, with population reaching approximately 130,000 people by 2041.